 Salmon is one of the most popular types of fish among health-conscious individuals — for good reason.

-It’s a fatty fish, which means it contains significant amounts of heart-healthy fats — in this case omega-3 fatty acids.
+It’s a fatty fish, which contains significant amounts of heart-healthy fats — in this case, omega-3 fatty acids.

-Salmon is also loaded with vitamin B12, iodine and a decent amount of vitamin D3.
+Salmon also contains vitamin B12, iodine, and a decent amount of vitamin D3.

-Like salmon, trout is a type of fatty fish that is loaded with omega-3 fatty acids and other important nutrients.
+Like salmon, trout is a type of fatty fish rich in omega-3 fatty acids and other important nutrients.

-Sardines are oily fish that are generally eaten almost whole, including their bones.
+Sardines are oily fish that you typically eat whole, including their bones.

 Most vegetables are low in carbs.
-Leafy greens and cruciferous vegetables have particularly low levels, and the majority of their carbs consist of fiber.
+Leafy greens and cruciferous vegetables have particularly low levels, and most of their carbs consist of fiber.

 On the other hand, starchy root vegetables like potatoes and sweet potatoes are high in carbs.

-Tomatoes are technically fruits or berries but usually eaten as vegetables.
+Tomatoes are technically fruits or berries, but many people classify them as vegetables.
 They’re high in vitamin C and potassium.

-Carbs: 7 grams in a large tomato, or 4 grams per 100 grams.
+Carbs: 7 g in a large tomato or 4 g per 100 g (

-Onions are among the tastiest plants on Earth and add powerful flavor to your recipes.
-They’re high in fiber, antioxidants and various anti-inflammatory compounds.
+Onions are common in many dishes and add powerful flavor to your recipes.
+They’re high in fiber, antioxidants, and various anti-inflammatory compounds (

-Cauliflower is a tasty and versatile vegetable that can be used to make various interesting dishes in your kitchen.
+Cauliflower is a versatile vegetable that you can use to make various interesting dishes in your kitchen.

 Kale is a very popular vegetable among health-conscious individuals, offering numerous health benefits.

-It’s loaded with fiber, vitamins C and K, as well as carotene antioxidants.
+It contains high levels of fiber, vitamins C and K, and carotene antioxidants.

-Eggplant is another fruit that is commonly consumed as a vegetable.
+Eggplant is another fruit that people commonly consume as a vegetable.
 It has many interesting uses and is very high in fiber.

 Cucumber is a popular vegetable with a mild flavor.
 It consists mostly of water, with a small amount of vitamin K.

-Bell peppers are popular fruits/vegetables with a distinct and satisfying flavor.
-They’re very high in fiber, vitamin C and carotene antioxidants.
+Bell peppers are popular fruits/vegetables with a distinct flavor.
+They’re very high in fiber, vitamin C, and carotene antioxidants.

-Green beans are technically legumes, but they’re usually consumed in a similar manner as vegetables.
+Green beans are technically legumes, but people often consume them similarly to vegetables.

-Though they’re technically not plants, edible mushrooms are often categorized as vegetables.
+Though they’re technically not plants, many people categorize edible mushrooms as vegetables.

-They contain decent amounts of potassium and are high in some B vitamins.
+They contain good amounts of potassium and are high in some B vitamins.

 - Swiss chard

-With the exception of starchy root vegetables, almost all vegetables are low in carbs.
-That’s why you can eat a lot of them without going over your carb limit.
+Except for starchy root vegetables, almost all vegetables are low in carbs.
+That’s why you can eat many of them without exceeding your carb limit.

-Though fruits are generally perceived as being healthy, they’re highly controversial among people following a low-carb diet.
+While many fruits are rich in nutrients, they’re highly controversial among people following a low carb diet.

-That’s because most fruits tend to be high in carbs, compared to vegetables.
+That’s because most fruits are high in carbs compared to vegetables.

-Depending on how many carbs you are aiming for, you may want to restrict your fruit intake to 1–2 pieces per day.
+Depending on how many carbs you aim for, you may want to restrict your fruit intake to 1–2 pieces per day.

 However, this does not apply to fatty fruits like avocados or olives.
 Low-sugar berries, such as strawberries, are another excellent choice.

 The avocado is a unique type of fruit.
-Instead of being high in carbs, it’s loaded with healthy fats.
+Instead of being high in carbs, it contains high amounts of fats.